terra-quantum-public/tq42sdk/docs/source/Objective_Functions/Objective_Function.md

 [2]: https://en.wikipedia.org/wiki/Pareto_front

 ## Objective Function and Local Optimization Function Format
-TetraOpt requires one of the following methods of communication for its objective and local optimization functions:
+TQ42 optimizers require one of the following methods of communication for its objective and local optimization functions.
+Please note that only TetraOpt may be configured wiht a local optimizer:
 1. A communication channel (using the tq42 API)
 2. An https endpoint